 Karen Cox, PhD, RN, FACHE, FAAN

-Karen Cox was appointed president of Chamberlain University in August 2018.
-Previously, she served as executive vice president and chief operating officer of Children’s Mercy, an independent academic medical center in Kansas City.
-During her more than 30-year tenure with that organization, she also served as senior vice president for patient care services and as chief nursing officer.
-In these capacities, she led the organization to its Magnet designation— a credential signaling excellence in nursing—in 2003.
-Children’s Mercy was the first hospital in the region to receive such recognition.
+As president of Chamberlain University since July 2018, Karen Cox provides leadership and support for all facets of the organization, which serves more than 38,000 students across 23 campuses as well as online programs.
+She co-authored the Social Determinants of Learning ™, Chamberlain’s research-based framework to inform and advance nationwide efforts to create a pipeline of more diverse students entering the nursing profession.
+Previously, she served as executive vice president and chief operating officer of Children’s Mercy - Kansas City, an independent academic medical center.
+During her more than 30 years with that organization, she also served as senior vice president for patient care services and as chief nursing officer.
+Additionally, she led the organization to its Magnet designation — a credential signaling excellence in nursing — in 2003.
+Children’s Mercy was the first hospital in its region to receive such recognition.

-Cox is a fellow and immediate past president of the American Academy of Nursing and a fellow in the American College of Health Care Executives.
-She holds a bachelor’s degree in nursing from the University of Kansas and a master’s and PhD in nursing from the University of Missouri, Kansas City.
+Dr. Cox is a fellow and past president of the American Academy of Nursing and a fellow in the American College of Health Care Executives.
+She holds a bachelor’s degree in nursing from the University of Kansas and master’s and PhD degrees in nursing from the University of Missouri, Kansas City.

 Interviews, Presentations and Appearances

 Clinician well-being: Chamberlain President Karen Cox and Provost Carla Sanderson[Video].
 (2020).
 Cox and Sanderson discuss the moral and ethical challenges facing health professionals during the COVID-19 pandemic. https://www.youtube.com/watch?v=6Fim-M3Je54

 High tech to high touch[Video].
 (2019).
 Invited comments at the National Academy of Medicine, Seattle Town Hall [Video].https://www.youtube.com/watch?v=kHVqJUABACU